bitprj/devrel/AStarPathfinding/blog.md

 *   Adding other pathfinding algorithms
 *   Allow the user to draw obstacles themselves
 *   Let the user move the seeker and target by dragging the mouse
-*   Creating nodes that can be travelled on but have a higher cost than normal
+*   Creating nodes that can be traveled on but have a higher cost than normal
 *   Update only the changes made to the grid instead of redrawing the entire grid (use `pygame.display.update(...) `instead of `pygame.display.flip()`)

-If you plan on making new algorithms then you can check one more off because by creating A* you just need to change one line to get Dijkstra’s!
+If you plan on making new algorithms, you can check one more off because by creating A* you just need to change one line to get Dijkstra’s!
 Dijktra’s algorithm makes decisions based on how far the nodes are from the start and doesn’t use a heuristic function.
 If the nodes it’s interested in, it chooses the ones closest to the start to inspect.
 Essentially, this means the F score would just be based on the G score.
 So if we edit `h_init()` to set every node’s H score to zero, then we coded Dijkstra’s algorithm!
-On the grid it would look like this.
+On the grid it would look like this:

 ![img](https://lh5.googleusercontent.com/NT0RqDSkNiPxVJp_udh_B1NCI7v9NT4l42W7NjsuS1ADLCjrwVT-0P-GfVs_Q0b8euzXFY_zm68ikUutiq0R4HbGrGuvVr3sdUoKblZstv9WLLHULkfzVMjD81rkFf4UWR84cHU)

-One final thought.
-When explaining A* I stated that if you overestimate the heuristic function then it is no longer admissible and your algorithm may not return an optimal solution.
-Let’s see what happens if we make all the H scores infinity.
+One final thought: When explaining A* I stated that if you overestimate the heuristic function then it is no longer admissible and your algorithm may not return an optimal solution.
+Let’s see what happens if we make all the H scores infinity:

 ![img](https://lh6.googleusercontent.com/ZMjWafOWzadIOzqygr3GYHfST9JKGQfdhbeeNHCMQFlrdGbCnRg8h8eEGRurWd0T2OMGuLLxAusQsVuD3aoZ-TWeWjjm9gZV_ja-E2Ysz4_aYNpY3ttdJ_LUmY2yFUecNFv7Tmk)